Status of the Irish language: Companies using Irish

 People corresponding with state bodies can generally send and receive correspondence in Irish or English.
 The ESB, Irish Rail/Iarnród Éireann and Irish Water/Uisce Éireann have Irish-speaking customer support representatives and offer both Irish and English language options on their phone lines, along with written communication in both languages.
 These services are being phased in to all State organisations.
 The Emergency response number 112 or 999 also have agents who deal with emergency calls in both languages.
 All state companies are obliged to have bilingual signage and stationery and have Irish language options on their websites with the Official Languages Act 2003.
 InterCity (Iarnród Éireann) and Commuter (Iarnród Éireann) trains, Luas trams and Bus Éireann and Dublin Bus buses display the names of their destinations bilingually and their internal signage and automated oral announcements on their vehicles are bilingual.
-Tickets can be ordered from Luas ticket machines in Irish along with in some other languages.
+Tickets can be ordered from Luas ticket machines in Irish along with some other languages.
 Most public bodies have Irish language or bilingual names.

 Most private companies in Ireland have no formal provision for the use of Irish, but it is not uncommon for garages, cafes and other commercial establishments to display some signage in Irish.

-Daily life
+Daily Life

 The population of the Republic of Ireland was predicted to be 5.01 million in April 2021 according to the CSO.
 Irish is a main domestic, work or community language for approximately 2% of the population of Ireland.
 Hiberno-English has been heavily influenced by the Irish language, and words derived from Irish, including whole phrases, continue to be a feature of English as spoken in Ireland: Slán ("goodbye"), Slán abhaile ("get home safely"), Sláinte ("good health"; used when drinking like "bottoms up" or "cheers").
 The term craic has been popularised in a Gaelicised spelling: "How's the craic?" or "What's the craic?" ("how's the fun?"/"how is it going?").